Skip to content

 function MyService:OnPlayerRemoving(Riptide: Riptide, player: Player)

 Called when a player is leaving the server (Players.PlayerRemoving).
-By this point, all modules have completed their Init and Start phases, so it is safe to read self fields here.
+By this point, all modules have completed Init and the start phase has been dispatched, so it is safe to read fields prepared during Init.

 function DataService:OnPlayerRemoving(Riptide, player)